jacobmarks/QTop/README.md

 Special thanks to Vlad Gheorghiu for his help with plotting, and Tomas Jochym-O'Connor for help implementing DSP and GCC decoders.

-Copyright (c) 2016 Jacob Marks, jacob DOT marks AT yale DOT edu.
+Copyright (c) 2017 Jacob Marks, jamarks AT stanford DOT edu.

 ---
 QTop is free software: you can redistribute it and/or modify